History of OBPD

 In 1960, the department's workload outgrew its Laurence Harbor headquarters and a new headquarters was established at Routes 9 & 34.

 In 1961, the department underwent its second change in command in six years when Chief Adler resigned.
-Detective Sergeant Boice was named to replace him and held the position for twelve years.
+Detective Sergeant Boice was named to replace Chief Adler and held the position for twelve years.

 As the Township continued to grow through the early 1960's, so did the Police Department.
 To accommodate the tremendous growth throughout the Township, the department divided the Township into three patrol areas and maintained a 24-hour patrol in each area.